Gifted education: Australia

 Public gifted education in Australia varies significantly from state to state.
 New South Wales has 95 primary schools with opportunity classes catering to students in year 5 and 6.
 New South Wales also has 17 fully selective secondary schools and 25 partially selective secondary schools.
-Western Australia has selective programs in 17 high schools, including Perth Modern School, a fully selective school.
+Western Australia has selective programs in 23 high schools, including Perth Modern School, a fully selective school and an arts college John Curtin College of the Arts.
 Queensland has three Queensland Academies catering to students in years 10, 11 and 12.
 South Australia has programs in three public high schools catering to students in years 7, 8 and 9, including Glenunga International High School.
 The Victorian Government commissioned a parliamentary inquiry into the education of gifted and talented children in 2012.
 One recommendation from the inquiry was for the Victorian Government to list the schools with programs, but the government has not implemented this recommendation.
 Some private schools have developed programs for gifted children.